TheAndrewHong/Create-malloc-from-sccatch/README.md

-# Implementing memory allocators from Scatch
+# Implementing memory allocators from scatch

 The goal of this mini-project was to implement a simple memory allocator.

 It implements <a href="http://man7.org/linux/man-pages/man3/free.3.html">malloc()</a> and <a href="http://man7.org/linux/man-pages/man3/free.3.html">free()</a>.

 #### Compile and Run ####
 ```
 gcc malloc.c -o malloc && ./malloc
 ```

 #### Constraints ####

 The implementation has a huge constraint: